iat-cener/tonatiuh/README.md

 ![http://tonatiuhdocs.googlepages.com/Logodefinitivo301x115.gif](http://tonatiuhdocs.googlepages.com/Logodefinitivo301x115.gif)
 # News #

-## Tonatiuh release 2.2.3 is now available! ##
+## Tonatiuh release 2.2.4 is now available! ##

-This minor release fixes some bugs:
-- New function for the scripting to calculate the flux distribution for one surface.
-Go to the page [Script functions](https://github.com/iat-cener/tonatiuh/wiki/Script-functions) to see details of the function.
-- Fixed some bugs in the Flux Analysis Tool.
-- Fixed some bugs in Bezier Surfaces instersection.
-- Fixed some bugs in ShapeCAD instersection algorithm.
-- Fixed some bugs in Cylinder surface.
-- Fixed some bugs in MIRVAL transmisivity model.
-- Cleaning code
+In this release some bugs have been solved.
+The most relevant one is a bugs in ShapeCAD instersection algorithm only visible in some operating systems.
+In addition, Pillbox distribution function removed from material errors in order to avoid some simulations errors by using this distribution function

-Find the last release following this link: https://github.com/iat-cener/tonatiuh/releases/tag/2.2.3
+Find the last release following this link: https://github.com/iat-cener/tonatiuh/releases/tag/2.2.4

 ## First workshop on Tonatiuh ##